Akademie der Künste Library

 As the Academy’s art and literature archives grew, so too did the library.
 The personal papers of artists, writers and scholars also often included private libraries, which were then integrated into the Akademie der Künste Library holdings.
 These additions are also supplemented by contemporary specialist literature or materials acquired from antiquarian booksellers.

-The Akademie der Künste Library is a specialist arts library serving the Members of the Akademie der Künste as well as a scholarly and interested audience.
+The Akademie der Künste Library is a specialist arts library serving the interested audience.
 Some parts of the library holdings are for reference only.